Read Nagarjuna with voice, context, and method in the same frame.

 Prompt 1: Explain why Nagarjuna remains philosophically important.

-Historical setting shows what problem the view inherited.
+The historical setting shows which problem the view inherited.

-The central claim is this: Nagarjuna belongs to Mahayana Buddhist philosophy, especially the Madhyamaka critique of intrinsic essence.
+In plain terms: Nagarjuna belongs to Mahayana Buddhist philosophy, especially the Madhyamaka critique of intrinsic essence.

-The added historical insight is that Nagarjuna is best read as a method of pressure, not only as a set of theses.
+Nagarjuna is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 One honest test after reading is whether the reader can use Emptiness to sort a live borderline case or answer a serious objection about Nagarjuna.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what survives when a thinker is treated as a living method of inquiry instead of a summary label rather than leaving it as a detached summary.